pazfe/product-docs/docs/quickstart/devices/cellular-modules.md

 *Applies to all Quectel modules: BG95, BG96, EG25, EG91, EG95, EC21, EC25, M65, M66, M95, MC60, BG77, BG600L*

-With Quectel modules the APN can be set with the 3GPP standard command `AT+CGDCONT`
+With Quectel modules the APN can be set with the 3GPP standard command `AT+CGDCONT`:

 ```console
 AT+CGDCONT=1,"IP","em",,